mumrah/flake-java/README.md

 # Unique Id generator

 Based on http://blog.boundary.com/2012/01/12/Flake-A-decentralized-k-ordered-id-generation-service-in-Erlang.html
-which is in turn based on Twitter''s Snowflake project: http://engineering.twitter.com/2010/06/announcing-snowflake.html
+which is in turn based on Twitter's Snowflake project: http://engineering.twitter.com/2010/06/announcing-snowflake.html

 Generates unique ids based on the current epoch time, current machine identity, and a counter.
 The result are mostly ordered unique ids that require no